 Leaves, branches, and debris built up around the condenser can prevent heat from being released into the air.
 The fan will run continuously to work to disperse the heat.
 To prevent this, regularly clear debris from around the unit, trim back overgrown shrubs and blow leaves away from the condenser unit.

 The AC Contactor Is Stuck

-The contractor completes the circuit when the thermostat sends a signal to the air conditioner.
-If the contractor gets stuck, the outdoor unit may continue to run until you turn off the circuit breaker.
+The contactor completes the circuit when the thermostat sends a signal to the air conditioner.
+If the contactor gets stuck, the outdoor unit may continue to run until you turn off the circuit breaker.
 Or until you have a technician come and repair the unit.

 Worn, outdated ductwork can also affect the outside AC fan.
 Ducts that are clogged, bent, or disconnected can restrict airflow, causing the fan to run all the time.
 Check the airflow from each of the vents.
 If it differs from one vent to another, your ductwork is losing air.
 If the ducts are filled with dust and debris, rusted or deteriorated, or not delivering enough air, it’s time to call an HVAC contractor.

 The refrigerant absorbs heat from the air so the system can blow cool air into your home.
 If the refrigerant is leaking, low levels can cause the AC to struggle.
 As a result, the outdoor fan will work overtime.
 Only an experienced contractor can fill the refrigerant in your AC system.